mobilecoinfoundation/mobilecoin/BRANCHING.md

 `master` is the primary development branch in `mobilecoin.git`.

-Changes are created via PRs, reviewed, and squash-merged into `master`.
+Changes are typically created on topic branches, reviewed as PRs, and squash-merged into `master`.

 Sometimes long running feature branches are created.
 These are, still, eventually squash merged into `master`.
 (Alternatively, this could be a normal git merge